MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 # What is a Terraform module?

-While leveraging open-source modules from the [Terraform registry](https://registry.terraform.io/) is a good practice and a quick way to get started.
-In enterprise organization I typically see the need for a _private_ registry.
-So that enterprise organizations can create a common place for reusable Terraform modules.
+While leveraging open-source modules from the [Terraform registry](https://registry.terraform.io/) is a good practice and a quick way to get started enterprise organization typically require a _private_ registry.
+The private registry should ensure full control and consistency across the source code.
+The private registry is a good practice, so that enterprise organizations can create a common place for reusable Terraform modules, that can be shared across the organization.

 The easiest way to achieve this, is to provide a Github or Azure DevOps release artifact.
 Using tags (and releases) we can version our release of the module easily.
-The [Azure Cloud Adoption Framework landing zones for Terraform](https://github.com/Azure/caf-terraform-landingzones)uses a similar approach for versioning modules e.g. [Deploys Azure Monitor Log Analytics](https://github.com/aztfmod/terraform-azurerm-caf-log-analytics/tree/v2.3.0).
+The [Azure Cloud Adoption Framework landing zones for Terraform](https://github.com/Azure/caf-terraform-landingzones) uses a similar approach for versioning modules e.g. [Deploys Azure Monitor Log Analytics](https://github.com/aztfmod/terraform-azurerm-caf-log-analytics/tree/v2.3.0).
 I expect that the CI/CD system has access to the source-control system, fetching the releases should therefore not be a problem.
 Modules should be organized in separate repositories inside of the source control system in order to achieve a stable release strategy based on tags or releases.
 The Terraform `source` argument can be used to reference a git endpoint, see [usage of a Terraform module](#usage-of-a-terraform-module).